CodeMaxx/Terminal-Commands-Beginner/README.md

 `-z`: tells tar to decompress the archive using gzip<br>
 `-f`: this must be the last flag of the command, and the tar file must be immediately after.
 It tells tar the name and path of the compressed file.<br>

-`gzip file1 file2 file3` - used to compress any number of files into a .gz compressed format.<br>
+`gzip file1 file2 file3` - used to compress any number of files into .gz compressed format.<br>

+- This method compresses each of the files separately and not into a single .gz archive.

 `zip archive.zip file1 file2 file3` - used to compress any number of files into a .zip compressed archive.<br>
 `zip -r archive.zip dir1 dir2 dir3` - used to compress any number of directories recursively into a .zip compressed archive.<br>